samanthaandrews/samantha-andrews/posts/2020-01-20-millennial-guide-to-overcoming-burnout.md

 ---
-title: It's More Than Burnout
-description: "Getting to the root of my year of burnout.
-Let's talk about capitalism."
+title: A millennial's guide to overcoming burnout
+description: "How I'm slowing down and resisting the pressure to always be working"
 date: 2020-01-20
 tags:
   - burnout
 layout: layouts/post.njk
 ---

-## A Millennial's guide to slowing down and resisting the pressure to always be working

 I recently came across this tweet from someone on Twitter who expressed a core frustration I’ve felt throughout 2019: